VasudevShekhar/BreakingBadCast/README.md

-# Breaking Bad character viewer it shows and filter characters from the show.
+# Breaking Bad character viewer

+It shows and filter characters from the show.
 Build using React app and Breaking bad api.